 Join the Oxford Bach Choir!

-We are now recruiting new members to sing with the Oxford Bach Choir in our 125th year.
 The Oxford Bach Choir is a large mixed voice choir with a great choral tradition.
 If you are thinking of singing with a choir in Oxford, we promise a wonderfully rewarding experience.
 We are a friendly and committed group of up to 150 singers, who rehearse, mainly, during Oxford university terms, under the direction of Benjamin Nicholas, Director of Music at Merton College.

 As a member of the Oxford Bach Choir, you would perform in one of the most respected amateur choirs in the country.
 You would meet like-minded people who share an interest in music and experience the thrill of performing with international, professional orchestras and soloists.
 Our concerts, including our popular annual carol concert, usually take place in Oxford’s famous Sheldonian Theatre, and in other venues around Oxford.

 Our recent performances have included Elgar, Dream of Gerontius, Parry, Songs of Farewell, and Handel, Athalia (composed to be performed in the Sheldonian Theatre).
 In September 2021, in our first concert since Covid restrictions were lifted, we performed Duruflé, Requiem, from the Sheldonian Theatre, which was streamed live.
 Concerts for our 125th anniversary season include Bach, Christmas Oratorio, Rossini, Stabat Mater, Beethoven, Symphony No.9, works by Vaughan Williams and Poulenc, and a new commission To Spring, by Russian-British composer and pianist, Alissa Firsova.